ervandew/eclim/src/doc/content/vim/python/regex.rst

 .. _eclim_regex_type:

 - **b:eclim_regex_type** (Default: 'file') -
-  Possible values: 'file' or 'line'<br/>
+  Possible values: 'file' or 'line'

   Determines if the supplied regex should be applied against the sample text all at once ('file') or on each line individually ('line').